The WNY Rural AHEC Scholars Program is a unique opportunity for students in healthcare professions studies!

 - Be interested in improving healthcare quality for all individuals, regardless of background

 - Rural AHEC Scholars will be part of an interprofessional team of approximately 3 – 5 students.
-Participants will be expected to work collaboratively to complete projects that are designed to address social determinants of health.
-Each Rural AHEC Scholar will have the opportunity and requirement to complete 40 hours of community-based experiential training per summer session.
+Each Rural AHEC Scholar is required to complete 40 hours of community-based experiential training.
+School clinical requirements and/or a health profession workplace can be used for AHEC Scholars to complete experiential requirements.

 - Additionally, Rural AHEC Scholars will be required to complete an online curriculum that address topics designed to augment patient care, including cultural competency, practice transformation, behavioral health integration, and interprofessional care coordination.
-Each Rural AHEC Scholar will have the opportunity and requirement to complete 40 hours of this didactic education per summer session.
+Each Rural AHEC Scholar will be required to complete the 40 hours of didactic education each year within the AHEC Scholar timeframe from September until August.

 Counties Served: Allegany, Cattaraugus, Chautauqua, Genesee, Livingston, Monroe, Ontario, Orleans, Steuben, Wayne, Wyoming, and Yates